 Philosophy

 Members of the Philosophy Programme have wide-ranging interests.
-But, in line with the Programme's role in the School of Humanities and NTU as a whole, these interests are intended to cluster around certain areas of research: Chinese Philosophy, Consciousness & Experience, Ethics, and Philosophy of Science.
+But, in line with the Programme's role in the School of Humanities and NTU as a whole, these interests are intended to cluster around certain areas of research: Chinese Philosophy, Philosophy of Mind, Ethics, and Philosophy of Science.
+For recent course offerings, see here.

 Chinese Philosophy thumbnail